jonathf/numpoly/README.rst

 -----------

 Development is done using `Poetry <https://poetry.eustace.io/>`_ manager.
-Inside the repository directory, install and create a virtual enviroment with:
+Inside the repository directory, install and create a virtual environment with:

 .. code-block:: bash